Taisei Marukawa: Senglea Athletic

+Valletta

 On 26 August 2020, Marukawa signed with Valletta.
 He made his league debut for Valletta on 21 September 2020 in a 4–2 league win against Birkirkara. and scored his first goal for Valletta in a 1–1 draw over Hibernians at the National Stadium, Ta' Qali.

-FC Noah Jurmala
+Noah Jurmala

 On 29 January 2021, Marukawa moved to Latvia.
 He signed one-year contract with Latvian Higher League club Noah Jurmala.

 Persebaya Surabaya

 In 2021, he signed for Indonesian club Persebaya.
 On 11 September 2021, Marukawa debuted for Persebaya during a 3–1 win over Persikabo 1973.

 On 29 September 2021, Marukawa scored his first league goal for Persebaya with scored a brace in 2021-22 Liga 1, earning them a 1–3 victory over PSS Sleman.
 On 26 October 2021, Marukawa scored his goal for Persebaya in a match against Persija Jakarta in the 25th minute, playing at the Manahan Stadium, Persebaya was able to steal the full three points after beating Persija with a score of 1–0.
 This goal became Persebaya's only winning goal and managed to rank 5th in the standings.